Charles Manson Got His Own Doughnut & The Internet Reacted Accordingly

 Good thing screenshots are forever pic.twitter.com/8DedmvcvzE— Quacktion Bronson (@SwooshMcDuck) November 20, 2017

-These tweets both include the hashtag #RIP, and they're clearly honouring the fallen rockers.
-Given Voodoo's history of honouring celebrities who've passed away with their own doughnut, it's easy to see why the Manson dessert would rub fans of the company the wrong way, regardless of intention.
+These tweets both include the hashtag #RIP, and they're clearly honoring the fallen rockers.
+Given Voodoo's history of honoring celebrities who've passed away with their own doughnut, it's easy to see why the Manson dessert would rub fans of the company the wrong way, regardless of intention.

-The company has since posted a much less controversial doughnut, which does not honour any serial killer, but rather honours cereal.
+The company has since posted a much less controversial doughnut, which does not honor any serial killer, but rather honors cereal.
 Basically, it's just a doughnut topped with Cap N' Crunch, and it looks delicious.

 "Oh captain, my captain!," exclaimed the Voodoo Doughnuts Twitter account, smartly avoiding any reference to the dead cult leader in the tweet.